sarahllew/about-me.resume/README.md

 - 👋 Hi, I’m @sarahllew
 - 📫 How to reach me: sarahl02116@gmail.com or sarahlew@ucsb.edu

-Take a look at my Python, SQL, and R labs and projects under the repositories tab.
+Take a look at my most recent data science projects below!
-Each contains a description and README file that explains the purpose of the program or assignment.

 <!---